Do vampires prefer a specific blood type? Type A? Type B? Type AB? Are you positive? During the holidays, they might drink glögg, or Cosmopolitans!

 IF($B2,"-","") & $B2

-Here’s the revised VLOOKUP formula, that combines the values in columns A and B, when necessary, to get the price:
+Here's the revised VLOOKUP formula, that combines the values in columns A and B, when necessary, to get the price, from column 3 in the lookup table:

 =VLOOKUP($A2 & IF($B2,"-","") & $B2,PriceLU,3,FALSE)

-The same VLOOKUP formula is used in column C, with only the lookup column changed, to get the description in column 2 of the lookup table.
+The same VLOOKUP formula is used in column C, with the lookup column changed to 2, to get the Part description from the lookup table.